 ADHD Connect Mindfulness Group

-Living with ADHD can feel like overwhelming, like having a several browser tabs open at once.
-If you are tired of the constant "mental noise" and the cycle of burnout, you’ve found the right place.
+Living with ADHD can feel overwhelming, like having several browser tabs open at once.
+If you are tired of the constant mental noise and the cycle of burnout, you’ve found the right place.
 Our ADHD Connect Mindfulness Group is designed specifically for neurodivergent brains seeking clarity, community, and practical relief.

 Why Mindfulness for ADHD?